Book, Film, Video, and Podcast Recommendations

 Transforming Death, Creating Secret Space for the Dying, Melody LeBaron

 We’re all going to die.
 But, in our death-phobic culture, we don’t learn how to die naturally or consciously the way our ancestors did.
 Instead, we fear death or overmedicalize it, becoming disempowered as a result.
-In these pages, those at the end-of-life and their caregivers partner with the process of death and grief, improving outcomes by viewing dying as a natural passage.
+In these pages, those at the end of life and their caregivers partner with the process of death and grief, improving outcomes by viewing dying as a natural passage.
 Melody LeBaron’s groundbreaking new book, “Transforming Death: Creating Sacred Space for the Dying,” returns conscious dying to its rightful place within the sacred fullness of life.

 Finding Meaning, The Six Stages of Grief, David Kessler

 Based on hard-earned personal experiences, as well as knowledge and wisdom gained through decades of work with the grieving, Kessler introduces a critical sixth stage: meaning.
 In “Finding Meaning,” Kessler shares the insights, collective wisdom, and powerful tools that will help those experiencing loss.

 Transforming Traumatic Grief, Courtney Armstrong

 This book provides compassionate support and creative ways to soothe and transform your emotions with powerful, but simple strategies that: – Promote healing and calm feelings of anxiety, anger, or despair – Alleviate nightmares, intrusive images, and ruminating thoughts.